Garage Door Spring Repair and Replacement in Charlotte, NC

 One thing many homeowners wonder about is why garage door springs break in the first place.
 Even though garage doors are engineered to stand up to time as well as wear and tear, the springs get the brunt of it.
 Your garage door springs do pretty much all the hard work related to your door opening and closing.
 Many external pressures acting on your garage door springs can cause them to wear down.

-Some of the top reasons garage door springs break are:
+Some of the top reasons a garage door spring breaks are:

 - Improper maintenance: When it comes to garage door springs, proper maintenance is essential in that it can prolong the lifespan of the springs, and also alert you when they’re getting close to breaking.
 Checking the garage door springs at least once each season and lubricating them with lithium grease a few times a year are excellent ways to maintain the integrity of your springs.

-At RCS Garage Doors, we strongly recommend enlisting the help of a professional to repair broken torsion springs because they have the training and tools to complete the job safely.
+At RCS Garage Doors, we strongly recommend enlisting the help of a professional for broken torsion spring replacement or repair.
+These tasks are not DIY projects, as they can be extremely dangerous.
+Our technicians have the training and tools to complete the job safely.

 HOW LONG DO GARAGE DOOR SPRINGS LAST?